Register a Webhook in Dynamics 365 using power platform CLI and plugin registration tool

 Operation

-activityid, msdyn_agentacceptedon, msdyn_agentassignedon, msdyn_closurereason, msdyn_liveworkitemid, ownerid, owningteam, msdyn_sessionid, msdyn_stateignedon_ mydyn_state
+activityid, msdyn_agentacceptedon, msdyn_agentassignedon, msdyn_closurereason, msdyn_liveworkitemid, ownerid, owningteam, msdyn_sessionid, msdyn_stateignedon_ mydyn_statemsdyn_ocliveworkiCreate

-msdyn_activeagentid, actualend, actualstart, msdyn_createdon, msdyn_ocliveworkitemid, msdyn_initiatedon, msdyn_isabandoned, msdyn_isagentaccepted, msdyn_isagentsession, msdyn_lastsessionid, ownerid, statecode, msdyn_liveworkstreamid, msdyn_wrapupinitiatedon
+msdyn_activeagentid, actualend, actualstart, msdyn_createdon, msdyn_ocliveworkitemid, msdyn_initiatedon, msdyn_isabandoned, msdyn_isagentaccepted, msdyn_isagentsession, msdyn_lastsessionid, ownerid, statecode, msdyn_liveworkstreamid, msdyn_wrapupinitiatedonmsdyn_sessionparticipantCreate All Attributes msdyn_sessionparticipantUpdate All Attributes You can modify the filtering attributes as needed to support additional integration requirements.

 What to do next